 40 to 75 teams

-Raid in France organise from 4th November to 16th November 2018 the Adventure Racing World Championship (ARWC).
-This edition will take place in Reunion Island.
+Raid in France organised from 4th November to 16th November 2018 the Adventure Racing World Championship (ARWC).
+This edition took place in Reunion Island.

 Disciplines : trek, MTB, packraft, kayak, canyoning, caving, ropes